srsran/srsRAN_Project_docs/docs/source/tutorials/source/oranRU/source/index.rst

 SyncCenter
 -----------

-The switch must be connected to a GPS antenna to ensure the PTP Grandmaster is synchronized correctly.
+The switch must be connected to an external clock source to ensure the PTP Grandmaster is synchronized correctly.
 Once connected it is important to check that the GPS has been locked correctly and an accurate clock source is being provided.
+In this example a GPS reference is used.

 .. image:: .imgs/sync_center.png
     :align: center